Binxu-Stack/lammps-ARTn/README.md

    * evalf: number of force evaluation.
    * h.h': previous  eigenvector of lowest eigenvalue dot current eigenvector of lowest eigenvalue.

-3. **sadl\_press.dat**: Recording the pressure of all the saddle point in the order of xx, yy, zz, xy, xz, yz.
+3. **sadl_press.dat**: Recording the pressure of all the saddle points in the order of xx, yy, zz, xy, xz, yz.

 4. **min.lammpstrj**: configurations of all the minimums.
 Dump atom format.
 TIMESTEP: id of the configuration (also used in log.event).